MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/calculated-fields-form/README.txt

 * Modifies the CDATE operation to display the result in the correct format when its parameter value is zero.
 * Modifies the TIMETODECIMAL operation to accept the time in 12 hours format (with am/pm).
 * Includes the Bcc attribute in the "Email copy to the user" section to receive an exact copy of the confirmation email sent to the user (Professional, Developer, and Platinum plugin versions).

-= 1.2.27 =

-* Modifies the require_once instructions to load the files with absolute paths.